1.0 Introduction

 Click BACK TO KEYS to navigate back.

-Total number of vulnerable keys.
+Total number of Vulnerable keys.
 Click the keys count to navigate to the keys list view.